-In wells with extremely high iron, sulfur, and slime bacteria, a well-rehabilitation specialist may be needed to use a combination of extremely strong chemicals and procedures to bring the well back.
+In wells with very high iron, sulfur, and slime bacteria, a well-rehabilitation specialist may be needed to use a combination of extremely strong chemicals and procedures to bring the well back.
 There are times when it is cheaper to have a certified driller plug the infested well and drill a new one.
-If a new well is drilled by a certified water well driller, you should disinfect the well at least once a year to ensure your investment and water quality retains its value over the life of the well.
-Be sure and to have the certified driller properly plug and seal your old well to eliminate a pathway for surface pollution to enter ground water.
+If a new well is drilled by a certified water well driller, the well needs to be installed in a new location to avoid tapping into the bacteria that have flourished in the aquifer surrounding your existing well.
+And with the new well, you should disinfect the well at least once a year to ensure your investment and water quality retains its value over the life of the well.
+Be sure to have the certified driller properly plug and seal your old well to eliminate a pathway for surface pollution to enter groundwater, which consequently could contaminate your new well.

-A well does have a limited life but usually will provide 20 years or more of service before major rehabilitation, reconstruction or replacement if simple routine maintenance and routine well disinfection procedures are followed.
-When you have a new well drilled, extra protection, such as more than the minimum length of casing and grouting the casing into the drill hole, can cost more but are worth it.
+A well does have a limited life but usually will provide 20 years or more of service before major rehabilitation, reconstruction or replacement is required if simple routine maintenance and routine well disinfection procedures are followed.
+When you have a new well drilled, extra protection, such as installing more than the minimum length of casing and grouting the casing into the drill hole, can cost more but is worth it.
 These precautions can help to protect your well water from infiltration of surface water, which could be a source of pathogens, and helps to ensure that your well will have a long, productive life while protecting your family's health and safety.